arun-kr-reddy/notes/cpp.md

     # r: replace old files within library (if already exists)
     # s: create sorted index of library
     ```
-  - **dynamic:** exists as a separate file that will be loaded run-time at first call
+  - **dynamic:** exists as separate file that will be loaded run-time at first call
     slower but can be copied and shared by multiple executables (`.so` shared object)
     ability to change the library functions without having to re-link to the executable
     ```sh